 “Can I have the carriage?” said Jane.
 “No, my dear, you had better go on horseback, because it seems likely to rain; and then you must stay all night.”
 “That would be a good scheme,” said Elizabeth, “if you were sure that they would not offer to send her home.”

-Their mother wants her to go get stuck there to spend the night, which is not all the norm nowadays.
-Would your mother send you off to your boyfriend’s house and hope you will get stuck and have to stay the night?
+Their mother wants her to go get stuck there to spend the night, which is not even the norm nowadays.
+Would a mother send a daughter off to a boyfriend’s house and hope she will get stuck and have to stay the night?

 Find myself very unwell this morning, which, I suppose, is to be imputed to my getting wet through yesterday.